webQbe/react_expense_tracker/README.md

 # React Expense Tracker App

-- Using hooks and Context API
+This repo is an adaptation of [Build an Expense Tracker | React Hooks & Context API](https://www.youtube.com/watch?v=XuFDcZABiDQ) by Brad Traversy.
+I followed the tutorial to learn how to use hooks and Context API

 ## Prerequisites